Get Ready for Pre-K!

 Who Can Apply?

-Every family of a four-year-old in New York City can apply to pre-K. Children born in 2015 will begin pre-K in September 2019.
+Every family with a four-year-old in New York City can apply to pre-K.

-All children of this age who are also current New York City residents are welcome to apply, including current 3-K students at public district schools, Pre-K Centers, and NYC Early Education Centers (NYCEECs); current students in three-year-old programs at charter schools, private schools, parochial schools, or other preschools; children with disabilities; children with accessibility needs; children learning English; children in temporary housing; LGBTQ and gender nonconforming children; and children who are new to NYC public schools.
+We welcome current 3-K students at public district schools, Pre-K Centers, and NYC Early Education Centers (NYCEECs); current students in three-year-old programs at charter schools, private schools, parochial schools, or other preschools; children with disabilities; children with accessibility needs; children learning English; children in temporary housing; LGBTQ and gender nonconforming children; and children who are new to NYC public schools.

 Find Pre-K Programs

-In free, full-day, high-quality pre-K, children are in a safe learning environment with opportunities to participate in engaging activities and interact with other children and teaching staff—learn more about the benefits of pre-K on the Early Childhood Learning page:
+In free, full-day, high-quality pre-K, children are in a safe learning environment with opportunities to participate in engaging activities and interact with other children and teaching staff—learn more about the benefits of pre-K.

-Pre-K runs five days per week from September to June.
+Most pre-K runs five days per week from September to June.
 Most pre-K options are on a full-day schedule (6 hours and 20 minutes).
 Some half-day (2 hours and 30 minutes) options are also available.
+In addition, there are pre-K programs that offer care all year round for up to 10 hours a day, for families that qualify based on their income, size, and needs.
+This includes Head Start programs.
 All programs offer research-based and developmentally appropriate instruction.
 Families can choose from three types of settings for pre-K programs:

 - EarlyLearn Head Start.
-Free services are available for up to 8 hours per day, all year long, including the summer.
+Free services are available for at least 8 hours per day, all year long, including the summer.
 Head Start programs help families achieve their own goals, including employment, housing, and adult education.

 - EarlyLearn Child Care.
 Free or low-cost services are available for up to 10 hours a day, all year long, including the summer.